TissueImageAnalytics/tiatoolbox/docs/visualization.rst

                     contour: List[List[]],
                     prob: float,
                     type: int
                 ... #can add as many additional properties as we want...
                             }
                 ... # other instances
                 }

+Files in this format can be converted to an AnnotationStore using: :obj:`store_to_dat <tiatoolbox.utils.misc.store_from_dat>`

 GeoJSON::

-    {"type":"Feature",
+    {
+    "type":"Feature",
     "geometry":{
         "type":"Polygon",
         "coordinates":[[[21741, 49174.09],[21737.84, 49175.12],[21734.76, 49175.93],[21729.85, 49179.85],[21726.12, 49184.84],[21725.69, 49187.95],[21725.08, 49191],[21725.7, 49194.04],[21726.15, 49197.15],[21727.65, 49199.92],[21729.47, 49202.53],[21731.82, 49204.74],[21747.53, 49175.23],[21741, 49174.09]]]},
         "properties":{"object_type":"detection","isLocked":false}
-    }
+    }}

+Files in this format can be converted to an AnnotationStore using the method:
+:obj:`AnnotationStore.from_geojson() <tiatoolbox.annotation.storage.AnnotationStore>`

+While data in these formats can be loaded directly into the interface, it is recommended to convert and save them as an annotation store outside the interface, as this will be much faster to load.

+Tiatoolbox also provides a function to convert the output of PatchPredictor to an annotation store, which can be found at :obj:`dict_to_store <tiatoolbox.utils.misc.dict_to_store>`.

 If your data is not in one of these formats, it is usually fairly straightforward to build an annotation store out of your model outputs.\
 A small script of 6-10 lines is usually all that is required.
 There are example code snippets illustrating how to create an annotation store in a variety of common scenarios in the examples section.